aminophen/platex-tools/README.md

 - pxgentombow.sty:
     Generate crop mark (called 'tombow' in Japanese) for practical use in self-publishing.
-    Can be used on pLaTeX/upLaTeX.
+    Can be used on pLaTeX/upLaTeX and LuaTeX-ja.

 ## Character encoding